AlexanderAlgerbo/AAShell/instructions.md

 The reason it is not cleared is probably that we have copied every line onto buffer which we have equal to lines[0].
 So lines[0] would have become a former line
  In addition to that index 1 and 2 seems to be the former line

  SO up arrow key goes through all indexes and index 1 and 2 are as they should be.
 It seems like the problem is not that there are 2 multiples of last line but that it takes two presses of down arrow key to go down from index 1 to 0.
 Which is very strange.
+ Answer: Figured it out.
+IN my if statement i have clPos > 0 and then in the statement i do clPos--,

+ So only bug left is that sometimes when returning and we have something in lines[0] or tempLine we print more the next time we press any character button.
+ It looks like it somehow prints the previous line somehow.
+So somewhere we may accidentaly overwrite or but the previous line into a charbuffer that then gets printed when we press a button

+ So something with & and getting the reference seems to fuck it all up.
+It seems like we return to what we had.
+And if it is smaller or less than the line former the memory space of that former line will not have been reset.
+So when we then print it out from pos +1 we get everything after.
+Might even be that we somehow just get a reference to the former line for some reason.
+First thought would be to reset the rest of the "string" or char pointer when  we copy to make sure that the memory gets cleaned up i guess.
+Another thought is if i can simply free up buffer and allocate a new one.
+But it might be simpler to go through the rest of the string and reset it.